front-commerce/developers.front-commerce.com/docs/recipes.md

 ---
 id: recipes
-title: Recipes
+title: What are Recipes?
 ---

 We want Front-Commerce to be the solution that will make you the most productive to craft the shopping experiences your user deserves.
-That means that it should not get into your way while you are trying to prototype, test or implement a feature.
+That means that **it should not get into your way while you are trying to prototype, test or implement a feature.**
 We built it this way and want to document it this way too!

-We believe in practical documentations.
-Instead of explaining each concept by looking at the API and all the ways to use it, we chose to illustrate them with task oriented recipes.
+**We believe in practical documentation.** Instead of explaining each concept by looking at the API and all the ways to use it, we chose to illustrate them with task oriented recipes.